apache/cassandra/doc/source/operating/compaction.rst

     rebuild the secondary indexes on the node.
 Anticompaction
     after repair the ranges that were actually repaired are split out of the sstables that existed when repair started.
+Sub range compaction
+    It is possible to only compact a given sub range - this could be useful if you know a token that has been misbehaving - either gathering many updates or many deletes. (``nodetool compact -st x -et y``) will pick all sstables containing the range between x and y and issue a compaction for those sstables.
+For STCS this will most likely include all sstables but with LCS it can issue the compaction for a subset of the sstables.
+With LCS the resulting sstable will end up in L0.

 When is a minor compaction triggered?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^